NolanSuHackett/NSC-8-Verilog/README.md

 ## Overview

 The **NSC-8 architecture** retains the core of SAP-1—such as the program counter, memory, registers, and control logic—while adding new instructions (`LDAI`, `STA`, `ADDI`, `SUBI`, `JUMP`) for more instructional flexibility and functionality.
 This README outlines the design, logic, and usage of NSC-8.
+Report and circuit files can be found in the documentation folder.

 ---